xpack/web-doxygen/website/docs/api/files/src-dirdef-cpp.md

 <tr class="doxyMemberIndexDescription">
 <td class="doxyMemberIndexDescriptionLeft"></td>
 <td class="doxyMemberIndexDescriptionRight">
-<p>In order to create stable, but unique directory names, we compute the common part of the path shared by all directories. <a href="#ad85444ffee4818fe7415a7158385f3d1">More...</a></p>
+In order to create stable, but unique directory names, we compute the common part of the path shared by all directories. <a href="#ad85444ffee4818fe7415a7158385f3d1">More...</a>
 </td>
 </tr>
 <tr class="doxyMemberIndexSeparator">